trdunsworth/DECCreport3/report_wk36.docx.md

 :::

 As expected, the vast majority of medical calls arrive via 911 trunk lines.
 However, 10.2 percent of medical calls arrived without a method by which we recevied the call.
-We should track this further to see if this is a one-off or if there is some issue that needs to be addressed.

 ::: {.cell}